 When it comes to the cheapest way of getting around, local (non air conditioned) buses are the most common and one of the easiest ways to get around the city.
 Typically they’re red and I’ve taken them to locations such as MBK shopping mall and Chatuchak Saturday open market.
 Although they’re not the most comfortable way of getting around Bangkok, the opportunity to save money and rub elbows with locals is certainly appealing.

-Further ground transportation options available in Bangkok, some of which include taking a tuk-tuk (auto rickshaw) or a taxi.
-When covering short distances, I prefer a tuk-tuk when traveling to nearby areas versus, however, if you’re going a further distance (such as when going to the airport) a taxi is a more convenient and comfortable ride.
+There is a variety of ground transportation options available in Bangkok, some of which include taking a taxi or a tuk-tuk (auto rickshaw) where you can travel just like a local.
+I chose to take a tuk-tuk when traveling to nearby areas versus, however, if you’re going a further distance (such as when going to the airport) a taxi is a more convenient and comfortable ride.
 When we arrived in Bangkok the other day, we ended up taking a tuk-tuk from Khaosan road to our Bangkok hotel which was the beautiful Amari Watergate which we thoroughly enjoyed.
 The luxury accommodations offered at the hotel were top notch and the location was close to several great restaurants where we enjoyed delicious food throughout the duration of our trip.

 Finally, the last (but certainly not the least) way of getting around Bangkok is to hop on board one of the many water taxis plying the various canals and the main river (Chao Phraya) that meander throughout the city.

 Originally, we had planned on visiting Wat Arun; however, we’ve recently been dealing with a serious case of food poisoning and considering the distance involved we decided on visiting Wat Saket (Golden Mount Temple) which we could easily cover in a short day trip via a water taxi not far from our hotel.